 The benchmark

-I tested the major tools across four categories.
-(For a more detailed head-to-head with full scores, see our 200-PDF benchmark of pdfmux vs PyMuPDF vs marker vs docling.)
+I tested the major tools across four categories on a 200-PDF mix that includes invoices, financial filings, scanned contracts, academic papers, and Arabic logistics documents from the Gulf.
+(For the head-to-head with full per-tool scores, see the 200-PDF benchmark of pdfmux vs PyMuPDF vs marker vs docling and the 4-way comparison of pdfmux vs LlamaParse vs Docling vs Unstructured.)

 Digital PDFs (clean text)